bruinxiong/xionglin.github.io/README.md

 ## News and Activities:

+**May 2018:** We release the evaluation [codes](https://github.com/bruinxiong/Evaluation_IJBA) for IJB-A with open and close protocols.
+Anybody can reproduce our results based on single ResNext 152 model.

 **Apr 2018:** One [paper](https://www.researchgate.net/publication/324557770_3D-Aided_Deep_Pose-Invariant_Face_Recognition) is accepted by ***IJCAI 2018***.

 **Apr 2018:** One paper is accepted by ***CVPR 2018 Workshop of NVIDIA AI City Challenge***.